Linguistics575/neam/README.md

 to install Stanford CoreNLP yourself; NEAM will do this for you the first time you call it.

 #### Linux
-Run the following command from the terminal:
+Start Terminal by typing `Ctrl + Alt + T` and run the following command:

 `export JAVA_HOME="/path/to/java"`